gerrymoeis/kai_clone/README.md

 [DaisyUI](https://daisyui.com/).
 It ships secure defaults (CSP, CSRF, rate limiting), server‑side rendering, and a fast developer experience with hot reload.

+## Philosophy: Teaching Through Doing

+Gothic Forge embraces an **opinionated, educational approach** to web development:

+- **Batteries-included** - Sane defaults that work out of the box
+- **Guided learning** - Some deployment steps teach you WHY, not just HOW
+- **Production-ready** - Omakase stack choices based on real-world experience
+- **Developer empowerment** - Learn the platform, don't just use a black box

+### Why Some Steps Are Manual

+For certain platforms (like Back4app Containers), we intentionally guide you through manual setup steps instead of automating everything.
+This helps you:

+1. **Understand your deployment** - Know exactly what's running where
+2. **Debug effectively** - When things go wrong, you know the architecture
+3. **Make informed choices** - Learn why we chose these specific services
+4. **Gain transferable skills** - These patterns apply beyond Gothic Forge

+After the initial guided setup, everything runs automatically via `git push` or CLI commands.

 ## Stack

 - Go